kant/watson-deep-learning-tensorflow-lite/README.md

 ```

-### Local Training, Watson Traning and Fabric for Deep Learning Training
+### Local Training, Watson Training and Fabric for Deep Learning Training

 Run the Docker image: